 Losing Streak May Continue For Taiwan Stock Market

-(RTTNews) - The Taiwan stock market has moved lower in two straight sessions, sinking almost 150 points or 1.1 percent along the way.
-The Taiwan Stock Exchange now rests just above the 14,800-point plateau and it may take further damage on Wednesday.
+(RTTNews) - The Taiwan stock market has finished lower in two straight sessions, sinking more than 250 points or 1.7 percent along the way.
+The Taiwan Stock Exchange now rests just beneath the 14,750-point plateau and it may take further damage on Wednesday.

-The TSE finished modestly lower on Tuesday following losses from the cement and technology sectors, while the financials were mixed.
+The TSE finished sharply lower on Tuesday following losses from the technology and plastic sectors, while the financials and cement companies were mixed.

-Among the actives, Cathay Financial rose 0.11 percent, while Mega Financial collected 0.44 percent, CTBC Financial climbed 1.10 percent, First Financial lost 0.38 percent, E Sun Financial perked 0.17 percent, Taiwan Semiconductor Manufacturing Company dropped 0.90 percent, United Microelectronics Corporation plunged 4.69 percent, Hon Hai Precision added 0.47 percent, Largan Precision dipped 0.26 percent, Catcher Technology declined 1.19 percent, MediaTek skidded 1.02 percent, Delta Electronics shed 0.60 percent, Nan Ya Plastics gathered 0.15 percent, Asia Cement sank 0.56 percent, Taiwan Cement eased 0.13 percent and Fubon Financial and Formosa Plastics were unchanged.
+Among the actives, Cathay Financial weakened 1.32 percent, while Mega Financial collected 0.42 percent, CTBC Financial surrendered 2.18 percent, First Financial eased 0.19 percent, E Sun Financial added 0.55 percent, Taiwan Semiconductor Manufacturing Company tanked 2.38 percent, United Microelectronics Corporation plunged 2.98 percent, Hon Hai Precision dropped 0.92 percent, Largan Precision declined 2.17 percent, Catcher Technology slumped 1.47 percent, MediaTek retreated 1.59 percent, Formosa Plastics skidded 0.97 percent, Nan Ya Plastics stumbled 1.17 percent, Asia Cement perked 0.12 percent, Taiwan Cement sank 0.89 percent and Delta Electronics and Fubon Financial were unchanged.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!